shahzebsiddiqui/hust-workshop.github.io/README.md

 HUST Workshop at Supercomputing

+# Join the Community

+Interested in joining the HUST community.
+Join the Slack community at https://hust-invite-slack.herokuapp.com/.

+The slack workspace is called: https://hpcusersupporttools.slack.com

 ## Layout of this repo

 This site uses sections within a single page, where each page is particular year.